awsdocs/amazon-rds-user-guide/doc_source/Oracle.Procedural.Importing.md

 The process has the following requirements:
 + You must have an Amazon S3 bucket available for file transfers, and the Amazon S3 bucket must be in the same AWS Region as the DB instance\.
 For instructions, see [Create a bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) in the *Amazon Simple Storage Service Getting Started Guide*\.
 + The object that you upload into the Amazon S3 bucket must be 5 TB or less\.
-For more information about working with objects in Amazon S3, see [Amazon Simple Storage Service Developer Guide](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingObjects.html)\.
+For more information about working with objects in Amazon S3, see [Amazon Simple Storage Service User Guide](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingObjects.html)\.
 **Note**
 If you dump file exceeds 5 TB, you can run the Oracle Data Pump export with the parallel option\.
 This operation spreads the data into multiple dump files so that you do not exceed the 5 TB limit for individual files\.
 + You must prepare the Amazon S3 bucket for Amazon RDS integration by following the instructions in [Prerequisites for Amazon RDS for Oracle integration with Amazon S3](oracle-s3-integration.md#oracle-s3-integration.preparing)\.